 If our diamond cutter is good, lots of light gets refracted back, making the diamond look especially sparkly.

 If he’s not so good, the diamond won’t have as much sparkle and fire as a well cut one would.
-If the cutter is new or just off his game, the diamond could just sit there like a piece of glass without much pizzazz.
+If the cutter is new or just off his or her game, the diamond could just sit there like a piece of glass without much pizzazz.

 Let’s Focus on the Round Cut Diamond